 Please contact us with your questions about Neonatal intrahepatic cholestasis caused by citrin deficiency.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Neonatal intrahepatic cholestasis caused by citrin deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus.gov provides more information on urea cycle disorders in general.
 MedlinePlus is a Web site designed by the National Library of Medicine to help you research your health questions.

 In Depth Information